lachrymator/RF-Score/README.md

 Results
 -------

 The new RF-Score is trained and tested on the same data sets to make a fair comparison.
-Two csv files, `pdbbind2007-refined-core-yx41i.csv` and `pdbbind2007-core-yx41i.csv`, are provided and they contain both the 36 RF-Score features and the 5 Vina terms.
+Two csv files `pdbbind2007-refined-core-yx41i.csv` and `pdbbind2007-core-yx41i.csv` are provided and they contain both the 36 RF-Score features and the 5 Vina terms.

 	rf-train pdbbind2007-refined-core-yx41i.csv pdbbind2007-refined-core-x41.rf